 Note: You can use wildcard pattern based search to open an existing excel file that matches the search criteria.
 For example, if you have multiple files with similar names such as table1.xlsx, table2.xlsx, table3.xlsx, you can open the file by specifying the (*) wildcards in the file path as table*.xlsx to open the first file that matches the pattern.

-- Double-click or drag the Open action from the Excel node in the Actions palette.
+- Double-click or drag the Open action from the Excel advanced package in the Actions palette.

 Select from where you want to open the Microsoft Excel spreadsheet:

 - Control Room file: Enables you to open a file from the Control Room.

 - Desktop file: Enables you to open a file from the

 device.
 This field also accepts the file path input as a string variable

 or global value.Note: When you enter a file path in the Desktop file field or browse a particular file from the system, wherein the file path is separated by the \ character and save the bot, the \ character is changed to / as the bot uses / to separate file paths.
 Your bots continue to run successfully even if the \ is changed to / during bot execution.

 - Variable: Enables you to open a file by specifying a file variable.

 - Select the Sheet contains a header check box if the Microsoft Excel spreadsheet contains a header row.

 - Select the Specific sheet name option and specify the name of the sheet to activate when the Microsoft Excel spreadsheet opens.